BenjaminDeguerre/ImageProcessing/README.md

 # ImageProcessing

 A simple program to help create a database from a set of image.
+The project was realised with the Desktop Qt 5.7.0 GCC 64bit kit.

-Sor far there is two options :
+Sor far there are two options :

-* Extracting ROI from the image and store it to the selected folder;
+* Extracting ROI from the image and store it to the folder linked to the ROI class
-* Selecting ROI, cutting the image down into parts and store the part to the correct folder depending on the ROI.
+* Selecting ROI, cutting the image down into parts and store the part to the correct folder depending on the ROI class

+## Extracting ROI

+## Cutting the image down